mirnaahmed111/Loading-Spinning-Animation/README.md

 # Loading Spinner

-A modern loading spinner animation using only HTML and CSS.
+A modern loading spinner animation using only HTML and CSS ♾ .

 ---